-Since THERE IS NO QUESTION that once introduced in an orchard, the causal fungus Phytophthora cinnamomi is very difficult, if not nearly impossible, to completely eradicate,
+Since THERE IS NO QUESTION that once introduced in an orchard, the casual fungus, Phytophthora cinnamomi, is very difficult, if not nearly impossible, to completely eradicate,

-THERE SHOULD BE NO QUESTION that it is to the advantage of every grower to see that every precaution is taken to prevent the introduction or spread of avocado root rot to your orchard, within your orchard, or to any avocado orchard.
+THERE SHOULD BE NO QUESTION that it is to the advantage of every grower to see that every precaution is taken to prevent the introduction or spread of avocado root rot - to your orchard, within your orchard or to any avocado orchard.

-The accelerated program in avocado root rot research, made possible through the Production Research Committee of the California Avocado Advisory Board, is making definite progress on several fronts.
-Some of the new introductions from Mexico and Central America are showing resistance to the fungus in preliminary tests; a greater understanding in the weak link in the life cycle of the fungus is being gained; and greenhouse trials show new chemicals which may control the spread of the fungus.
+The accelerated program in avocado root rot research, made possible by your support through the Production Research Committee of the California Avocado Advisory Board, is making definite progress on several fronts.
+Some of the new introductions from Mexico and Central America are showing resistance to the fungus in preliminary tests; a greater understanding in the "weak link" in the life cycle of the fungus is being gained; and greenhouse trials show new chemicals which may control the spread of the fungus.
 The facts are, however, that even if a rootstock tolerant to the fungus or an effective fungicide to control its ravages were found tomorrow, it would still mean a costly program of tree replacement or treatment to the grower of an infected orchard.

-The old saying is appropriate: an ounce of prevention is worth a pound, or, in the case of root rot, several tons of cure!
+The old saying is appropriate - an ounce of prevention is worth a pound of cure, or in the case of root rot, several tons of cure!